|People with a disability Meeting Point|

 If you would like to see a full copy of the EU regulations that were passed in 2008 in relation to the rights of limited mobility travellers, see the Official Aena Website.

-In general, the standard of services offered to limited mobility travellers at Barcelona Airport is very high.
+The standard of services offered to limited mobility travellers at Barcelona Airport is excellent.
 You will hopefully find that the building itself and the staff who work within it ensure that your airport experience runs as smoothly as possible.